djagerif/comfort2mqtt/DOCS.md

 ## Home Assistant  - Automation (Optional)

-When Home Assistant Restarts (Not Reload), it only restarts Home Assistant itself, all Add-ons remain running which could lead to some entities display an `Unknown` status.
+When Home Assistant Restarts (Not Reload), it only restarts Home Assistant itself, all Add-ons remain running which could lead to some entities displaying an `Unknown` status.
 This status will update on the next change but for Alarm sensors that is not acceptable.
-A workaround to the problem is to restart the `Comfort to MQTT` Add-on when Home Assistant restarts or when the configuration.yaml file is reloaded from `Developer tools` -> `YAML` -> `YAML configuration reloading`.
+A workaround to the problem is to Restart, or better yet, Refresh the `Comfort to MQTT` Add-on when Home Assistant restarts or when the configuration.yaml file is reloaded from `Developer tools` -> `YAML` -> `YAML configuration reloading`.

 To automate this you need to enable this hidden entity created by the `Home Assistant Supervisor`.